 - If you then ask Siri to show you "Only the new ones" or "Only the best ones," the search results will be filtered by your requested topic.
 You can add multiple criteria to each search.
-For example, you could say to Siri, "Show me popular sci-fi movies," then, "Only the ones from the 80s" and then, "Only the best ones."
+For example, you could say to Siri, "Show me popular sci-fi movies from the 80s" and then, "Only the best ones."

-You can also ask, "What movies did [actor/director/producer] do?" and then follow up with, "Only the [genre] ones" and "Only the ones from [decade]."
+You can also ask, "What [genre] movies did [actor/director/producer] do from [decade]?"

 Ask Siri, "Who played in [movie/TV show]?" to find the actors from a specific movie or TV show.

 Then, ask Siri "What other movies did [actor/actress/director/producer] do?" to see a list of the subject's other titles.

 - Having trouble remembering the name of the movie that starred your two favorite actors?
 Ask Siri, "What movie stars [actor] and [actor]?"